-These Are the Best Beaches in Italy
+A Guide to the Best Beaches in Italy

-The Amalfi Coast is found in the sunny climes of southwest Italy and it’s one of the most enduringly popular coastal destinations in the country.
+The Amalfi Coast is located in the sunny climes of southwest Italy and it’s one of the most enduringly popular coastal destinations in the country.
 This is where history meets the seaside, and you’ll find UNESCO World Heritage ruins towering over a dramatic coastline.

 1. Marina Grande Positano

 Marina Grande Positano is one of the most beaches on the Amalfi Coast, and also one of the best known in Italy.
 This is the main beach in Positano, a small town built onto the cliff and known for its colorful houses and lively atmosphere.

 The pebbly beach is crowded in summer, but few other beaches along the Italian coast offer such incredible views.
 Here, you’ll find uninterrupted panoramas of the surrounding hills and cliffs stretching towards the sea.

 2. Castiglione di Ravello

 You’ll find the picturesque town of Ravello located high above the sea, perched dramatically on cliff tops.
 Far below, you’ll find the hidden beach of Castiglione.

 The small beach is less well-known than the beaches around Positano, but it’s just as beautiful.
 While the town of Ravello is a popular tourist draw for its exceptional views, not as many people make the journey to Castiglione beach, itself.

 Another beautiful, somewhat hidden gem of a beach to visit on the Amalfi Coast is Fiordo di Furore.
 The beach is sandwiched between two high cliffs forming a narrow gorge where you’ll find turquoise blue water.
 To top this off, an arched bridge rises high between the two cliff faces and a winding staircase leads you back up from the beach.